-Before we get started with comparing the WordPress malware plugins for detection or clean up, let’s talk about the common mistakes / vulnerabilities which cause WordPress security issues.
+Before we get started with comparing the WordPress malware plugins for the detection or clean up, let’s talk about the common mistakes/vulnerabilities which cause WordPress security issues.
 You can also say that these points should be kept in mind in order to avoid getting malware on your WordPress site:

-- Weak Admin Password : One of the most common and most unforgivable mistake is setting a weak login password for your WordPress site. having a weak password can expose your site’s admin section.
+- Weak Admin Password: One of the most common and most unforgivable mistakes is setting a weak login password for your WordPress site. having a weak password can expose your site’s admin section.
 This can be very easily avoided by simply setting a strong and unique password.
 Some points that you should keep in mind while setting the password for your WordPress site

 - Choose a password which is long (at least 8 characters) and contains alphabets (both upper and lower case), numbers and symbols as well.

 - Make sure the same password is not used for any other account outside of WordPress, i.e the WordPress login password should be specific to the WordPress site only.

 - Try using a reCaptcha or 2FA (two-factor authentication) plugin for added security.

 - Outdated Plugins / Themes or WordPress version: Another big reason due to which we see a high amount of malware of WordPress sites, is keeping outdated or vulnerable versions of Plugins.
 Plugin and theme author’s work hard to keep there product secure and keep pushing new updates frequently and if these are not updated by the users, they are at a high risk of getting malware on their site.
 Along with plugins and themes, the WordPress core should also be kept up to date to avoid malware.